The universal tropicalization and the Berkovich analytification: Introduction

 \subsection{The universal tropicalization}

 The embeddings originally used for tropicalization were taken to be in an algebraic torus, as in \cite{Sturmfels-first-steps, Kapranov}, but Payne and Kajiwara showed that there is a natural extension to arbitrary toric varieties simply by computing the tropicalization separately for each torus-invariant stratum and assembling the results \cite{Payne, Kajiwara}.
-It is our perspective that being able to work with torus orbits, and to assemble them in the well-known finite combinatorial framework of toric varieties, is merely a convenience.
-The reason that toric varieties yield tropicalizations of their subschemes is that they have a distinguished class of monomials in the coordinate ring of each torus-invariant affine patch, and all the gluing of affine patches occurs by localization of monomials.
+The underlying reason that toric varieties yield tropicalizations of their subschemes is that they have a distinguished class of monomials in the coordinate ring of each torus-invariant affine patch, and all the gluing of affine patches occurs by localization of monomials.

 One is thus led immediately to consider a more general class of ambient spaces in which to tropicalize subschemes: $k$-schemes $Z$ equipped with a model over $\Fun$, the field with one element.
 This means an $\Fun$-scheme $Z'$ (essentially in the sense of \cite{Toen-Vaquie} or \cite{Kato, Deitmar1, Deitmar2}) and an isomorphism $Z \cong Z'\times_{\spec \Fun} \spec k$, or in more concrete terms, it means that there is an open affine covering of $Z$ for which the coordinate rings are presented as monoid rings, and the localizations with which these affine patches are glued are induced by localizations of the monoids.
 See \cite[\S3]{GG1} and the references therein for details.
 This generalization of toric varieties allows, for instance, non-finite type schemes, and more limits exist in this category.
 In particular, while there is no initial object in the category of embeddings of a scheme $X$ into toric varieties, the category of embeddings into schemes equipped with an $\Fun$-model does have an initial object, which we denote $X\hookrightarrow \widehat{X}$.
-This universal embedding is completely canonical and explicit; it is the unit transformation of the base-change adjunction between $\Fun$-schemes and $k$-schemes.
-When $X=\spec A$ is affine, $\widehat{X}$ is the spectrum of the monoid ring $k[A]$, and $X \hookrightarrow \widehat{X}$ corresponds to the evaluation map $k[A] \twoheadrightarrow A$; so the ``monomials'' are the elements of $A$.
-The global case is obtained by gluing these affine patches.
+This universal embedding is completely explicit; on each affine patch it is the unit transformation of the base-change adjunction between affine $\Fun$-schemes and affine $k$-schemes.
+More concretely, if $X=\spec A$ is affine, $\widehat{X}$ is the spectrum of the monoid ring $k[A]$, and $X \hookrightarrow \widehat{X}$ corresponds to the evaluation map $k[A] \twoheadrightarrow A$; so the ``monomials'' are the elements of $A$.
+This construction extends to the case when $X$ is not affine.

 In \cite{GG1} we showed how one can tropicalize a closed subscheme of any integral $k$-scheme equipped with a model over $\Fun$.
 In this paper we show that one can obtain the Berkovich analytification not merely as a limit of tropicalizations, but as a tropicalization itself.